nhsd-exeter/dos-integration/README.md

 To quick update the lambdas run the following command.
 Note this only updates the lambdas

-    make quick-build-and-deploy PROFILE=task ENVIRONMENT=di-123 # Environment is optional if your branch is prefixed with task/DI-xxx
+    make quick-build-and-deploy PROFILE=dev ENVIRONMENT=di-123 # Environment is optional if your branch is prefixed with task/DI-xxx

 ### Remove Deployment From the Command-line

-    make undeploy PROFILE=task # Builds docker images, pushes them and deploys to lambda
+    make undeploy PROFILE=dev # Builds docker images, pushes them and deploys to lambda

 ### Remove deployment with commit tag

-You can remove a task deployment using a single command to create a tag which then runs an AWS CodeBuild project that will undeploy that environment
+You can remove a dev deployment using a single command to create a tag which then runs an AWS CodeBuild project that will undeploy that environment

-    make tag-commit-to-destroy-environment ENVIRONMENT=[environment to destroy] COMMIT=[short commit hash] e.g. make tag-commit-to-destroy-environment ENVIRONMENT=di-363 COMMIT=2bc43dd // This destroys the di-363 task environment
+    make tag-commit-to-destroy-environment ENVIRONMENT=[environment to destroy] COMMIT=[short commit hash] e.g. make tag-commit-to-destroy-environment ENVIRONMENT=di-363 COMMIT=2bc43dd // This destroys the di-363 dev environment

 ### Remove deployment on Pull Request merge